AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ]) select: #yourself) size / testData size) asFloat round: 2
 ```

 The script introduces a new variable, called `shuffledIrisData`.
 It is initialized with `irisData shuffleBy: (Random seed: 42)`, which as the effect to create a copy of `irisData` shuffled using a random number.
-Not that in case we wish to not use a random number generator and therefore have slightly different result at each run, we could simply use `shuffled` instead of `shuffleBy: (Random seed: 42)`.
+In case we wish to not use a random number generator and therefore have slightly different result at each run, we could simply use `shuffled` instead of `shuffleBy: (Random seed: 42)`.

 ## Normalization

 When we presented the perceptron and the sigmoid neuron, we have seen that the activation function is applied to the value $z = w.x + b$.
 Applied to a neuron with two inputs, we have $z = x_1 . w_1 + x_2 . w_2 + b$.
-In the examples we have considered so far, all the $x_i$ range within a similar interval.
+In the examples we have considered so far, all the $x_i$ and output values ranges in the same interval, from 0 to 1.
 In the logical gate example, each $x_i$ is either 0 or 1.
 In the Iris dataset, we can compute the minimum and maximum for each input value:

 ```Smalltalk
 max := OrderedCollection new.